ni/nilrt-snac-guide/source/gen_sys_desc.rst

 Each of the following controls contains the following sections:

-**Requirement number and title** - As listed in NIST 800-171 Rev 3.
+**Requirement number and title** - As listed in NIST SP 800-171 Rev 3.
-Numbering is maintained from NIST 800-171.
+Numbering is maintained from NIST SP 800-171.

-**Control Descriptions** - With text directly from NIST 800-171 Rev 3.
+**Control Descriptions** - With text directly from NIST SP 800-171 Rev 3.

-**Discussion** - With text directly from NIST 800-171 Rev 3.
+**Discussion** - With text directly from NIST SP 800-171 Rev 3.

 **Implementation Status** - How NILRT SNAC configuration meets the control.